FL Studio: Program features

 The mixer interface allows for any number of channel configurations.
 This allows mixing in 2.1, 5.1, or 7.1 surround sound, as long as the output hardware interface has an equivalent number of outputs.
 The mixer also supports audio-in, enabling FL Studio to record multitrack audio.

-FL Studio supports audio time stretching and pitch scaling, beat slicing, chopping, and editing of audio, and as of version 12.9 it can record up to 125 simultaneous audio tracks.
+FL Studio supports audio time stretching and pitch scaling, beat slicing, chopping, and editing of audio, and as of version 25 it can record up to 500 simultaneous audio tracks.
 Other key features include a digital piano roll.
 Audio can be imported or exported as WAV, MP3, OGG, FLAC, MIDI, ZIP, or the native project format with an .FLP filename extension.

-The trial allows users to save projects, but does not allow re-opening them.
+The trial allows users to save projects, but does not allow reopening them.
 Tracks may be exported to any of the available file formats.

 Plug-ins

 FL Studio comes with a variety of plugins and generators (software synthesizers) written in the program's own native plugin architecture.
 FL Studio also has support for third-party VST and DirectX plugins.
 The API has a built in wrapper for full VST, VST2, VST3, DX, and ReWire compatibility.
+There has also been support for the CLAP plugin format since FL Studio 2024.

 Although FL Studio's own plugins are set to be available only in their native format in the future, some of them also function independently as standalone programs and can be purchased in VST format for use with other DAWs.